Radnen/link.js/README.md

 How does Link.js compare to other similar libraries?
 Well... how does 7 times faster sound?
 It also has some built-in optimizations that leverage your work to try and do two things at once so-to-speak.

+Link is still a work in progress.
+It's API is already mostly usable, even commercially.

 How it Works
 ============